-What I chose:
+What I selected:

 - Guesthouses